 - The @intenttoship bot publishes notices of browsers’ intention to launch new features

-- PPK, Michal Špaček, François Remy, Kenneth C, Melanie Richards, Tony Ross, Mark Nottingham, Alex Wykoff, Mike Taylor, Adam Langley, Nic Jansma, John Wilander, othermaciej, pes, Artur Janc, Ivan Fratric, Lucas Pardue, Anne van Kesteren, Stephanie Stimac, Aaron Gustafson, Allen Wirfs-Brock, J.C., Adam Roach, Zouhir, Kamila Hasanbega, Matt Holt, John Graham-Cumming, Jun Kokatsu, Patrick Kettner, Eiji Kitamura, Jonathan Kingston, Sampson, Brian Clifton, Brian Bondy, Owen Campbell-Moore, Natalie Silvanovich, Alex Ainslie, Mike Conley, Tanvi, Malte Ubl, Chris Heilmann, Monica Dinculescu, Eric Mill, Evan J, eae, Scott Helme, April King, Matthew Prince, Yan, Patrick Donahue, Justin, Jyrki Alakuijala, James Forshaw, Tim Kadlec, Kyle Pflug, Sam Sneddon, David Storey, Chris Love, Travis Leithead, Tammy Everts, Greg Whitworth, Sean Lyndersay, Colleen Williams, Daniel Stenberg, L. David Baron, TJ VanToll, John Jansen, Patrick McManus, Giorgio Maone, Ben Adida, Ivan Ristic, Patrick Meenan, Steve Souders, Jungkee Song, Dane Knecht, Scott Low, Dave Rupert, Mark Goodwin, Gareth Heyes, Manuel Caballero, James Kettle, Christian Schaefer, Sean Thomas Larkin, Rick Viscomi, Brendan Eich
+- Assorted folks in the Web space: PPK, Michal Špaček, François Remy, Kenneth C, Melanie Richards, Tony Ross, Mark Nottingham, Alex Wykoff, Mike Taylor, Adam Langley, Nic Jansma, John Wilander, othermaciej, pes, Artur Janc, Ivan Fratric, Lucas Pardue, Anne van Kesteren, Stephanie Stimac, Aaron Gustafson, Allen Wirfs-Brock, J.C., Adam Roach, Zouhir, Kamila Hasanbega, Matt Holt, John Graham-Cumming, Jun Kokatsu, Patrick Kettner, Eiji Kitamura, Jonathan Kingston, Sampson, Brian Clifton, Brian Bondy, Owen Campbell-Moore, Natalie Silvanovich, Alex Ainslie, Mike Conley, Tanvi, Malte Ubl, Chris Heilmann, Monica Dinculescu, Eric Mill, Evan J, eae, Scott Helme, April King, Matthew Prince, Yan, Patrick Donahue, Justin, Jyrki Alakuijala, James Forshaw, Tim Kadlec, Kyle Pflug, Sam Sneddon, David Storey, Chris Love, Travis Leithead, Tammy Everts, Greg Whitworth, Sean Lyndersay, Colleen Williams, Daniel Stenberg, L. David Baron, TJ VanToll, John Jansen, Patrick McManus, Giorgio Maone, Ben Adida, Ivan Ristic, Patrick Meenan, Steve Souders, Jungkee Song, Dane Knecht, Scott Low, Dave Rupert, Mark Goodwin, Gareth Heyes, Manuel Caballero, James Kettle, Christian Schaefer, Sean Thomas Larkin, Rick Viscomi, Brendan Eich, Marcos Cáceres

 - EdgeDevTools, ChromeDevTools, WebKit, WebCompat, Webhint